UtrechtUniversity/historical-news-sentiment/README.md

 ```

 ### Installation
-#### Option 1 - Install interest package
+#### Option 1 - Install dataQuest package
-To run the project, ensure to install the interest package that is part of this project.
+To run the project, ensure to install the dataQuest package that is part of this project.
 ```
-pip install interest
+pip install dataQuest
 ```
 #### Option 2 - Run from source code
 If you want to run the scripts without installation you need to: